 What Is a Head and Shoulders Pattern?

 A typical “Head and Shoulders” is a kind of chart pattern that consists of three highs.
 The middle one is usually higher than the right and and the left one.
-This pattern is used to work as a reversal pattern if the price succeeds to break below its support line which is called neckline.
+This pattern works as a reversal pattern, if the price succeeds to break below the pattern’s support line which is called neckline.

 Sometimes the Triangle and Head and Shoulders patterns, are combined with each other.
 It means you can see a head and shoulders formed inside a triangle.
 The reason is that the nature of both of these patterns is the same:

 They form when the market is slowed down to make a new decision to keep on following the same direction, or, to reverse and change the direction.

 Both of these decisions, keeping on moving toward the same direction (which is known as continuation), and changing the direction (which is known as reversing or reversal), are very important for traders, because they are both good opportunities to take some profitable positions.

 Triangles are mainly continuation patterns, whereas head and shoulders is usually a reversal pattern.
 However, I have seen so many cases that markets continued the trend after a head and shoulders pattern.

 Something that helps you to stay away from making mistakes is that you enter the markets only when there is a breakout, not when you just see a pattern.
 It means you should not take a long position, if you see a head and shoulders formed at the bottom of a downtrend, because although head and shoulders is known as a reversal pattern, it is still possible that the downtrend to be continued after the formed head and shoulders.
 It is the same if you see this pattern at the top of an uptrend.
 You shouldn’t go short just because you have located a pattern.

 Let’s see how the head and shoulders pattern looks like.
 Then we will focus on entering the markets after forming a head and shoulders pattern on the chart.